Saint Patrick: Early life and captivity

-According to the Confession of Saint Patrick, he was captured at the age of sixteen from his family's Villa at "Bannavem Taburniae" by a group of Irish pirates.
+According to his Confession, he was captured at the age of sixteen from his family's villa at Bannavem Taburniae by a group of Irish pirates.
 They took him to Ireland where he was enslaved and held captive for six years.
-Patrick writes in the Confession that the time he spent in captivity was critical to his spiritual development.
-He explains that the Lord had mercy on his youth and ignorance, and afforded him the opportunity to be forgiven his sins and to grow in his faith through prayer.
+Patrick writes in the Confession that the time he spent in captivity was critical to his spiritual growth.
+He says that God gave him the opportunity to be forgiven his sins and to grow in his faith through prayer.